 Cold flow properties of biodiesel depend mainly on its composition.
 Cloud point temperature (CP) is higher for biodiesel made from feedstocks containing higher concentrations of saturated long-chain fatty acids with high-melting point, and this biodiesel tends to have relatively poor cold flow properties.
 For different saturated FAME, CP depends on chain length, but for unsaturated FAME, it depends on the degree of unsaturation and orientation of double bonds [25].

-When ambient temperatures decreases below the cloud point (CP), saturated methyl esters within biodiesel nucleate and form solid crystals.
+When ambient temperatures decrease below the cloud point (CP), saturated methyl esters within biodiesel nucleate and form solid crystals.
 These crystals are primarily composed of methyl octadecanoate.
 The growth of the crystals depends on the composition of saturated methyl esters other than octadecanoate (e.g., hexadecanoate) and morphology related to the nature of the remaining liquid portion of the mixture [26,27].

 With lowering of the temperature, the crystal size continually grows, and a grid is obtained leading to solidification at the pour point.
 PP is defined as the temperature at which a few crystal agglomerations and gel formation are observed in the fuels, consequently preventing the fuel to flow.
 For practical measurement of PP, users determine the temperature before materials clog the